Solving Free Fermion Problems on a Quantum Computer: Quantum speed-up in a variety of settings

+Using similar reasoning, entries of the time-evolved correlation matrix $M(t)$ in Eq. \eqref{eq:timeevolvedcorrelationmatrix} can be evaluated classically with poly$(n)$ effort for $t = {\rm poly}(n)$.
+In fact, assuming exact classical access to entries $\bra{k}M\ket{l}$ of an initial correlation matrix $M$ for given $(k,l)$, one can obtain entries $M(t)_{ij}$ with $1/\exp(n)$ error.
+The improved error scaling comes from the fact that the polynomial approximation error of $\exp(ith)$ can be bounded by $1/\exp(n)$ even for degree $K = {\rm poly}(n)$, provided that $t = {\rm poly}(n)$.
+A detailed treatment is given in Appendix \ref{sec:classicalsim}.
+Note that if we apply the time evolution to $M'^{(\beta)}$ (where $M'^{(\beta)}$ is the thermal correlation matrix corresponding to some $h'\neq h$), the accuracy reduces to $1/{\rm poly}(n)$ due to the error in estimating entries of $M'^{(\beta)}$.

-Despite the said limitations for $d$-dimensional tight-binding models, we point out that our quantum approach could still provide an algebraic speedup.
-Choosing an evolution time $t\propto N^{1/d}$ with $N=2^n$, the Lieb-Robinson light cone would contain the entire system.
-To then compute an entry in the correlation matrix $M=e^{iht} M_0 e^{-iht}$, known classical algorithms require $\Omega(Nt)=\Omega(t^{d+1})$ run-time \cite{Costa_2019}.
-This suggests that even in the case of a $d$-dimensional lattice, our approach may yield a power-$d+1$ algebraic speedup ---yielding a cubic speed-up for $d=2$ and quartic speed-up for $d=3$ ---which can be of interest in early fault-tolerant devices \cite{babbush-beyond-quadratic}.
+Despite losing the exponential speed-up for $d=O(1)$-dimensional lattice models, let us argue that we retain a power-$(d+1)$ polynomial speed-up for such models.
+Let us focus on the task of estimating entries of the time-evolved correlation matrix from Eq.~ \eqref{eq:timeevolvedcorrelationmatrix}.
+In particular, let us focus on the task of time-evolution for $t$ proportional to the Lieb-Robinson time $t_{LR}$, which is the time it takes for a Lieb-Robinson light cone to contain the entire system.
+For lattice models, $t_{LR} = N^{1/d}$.
+To then compute an entry of the correlation matrix $M(t)=e^{iht} M e^{-iht}$, known classical algorithms require $\Omega(Nt)=\Omega(t^{d+1})$ run-time \cite{Costa_2019}.
+Given the ${\rm poly} \log (N) \cdot t$ runtime of our quantum algorithm, we obtain a power-$d+1$ polynomial speedup.
+In particular, this yields a cubic speedup for $d=2$ lattices and quartic speedup for $d=3$ ---which can be of interest in early fault-tolerant devices \cite{babbush-beyond-quadratic}.

 Crucially, our method can also be applied to settings other than lattice models, and the exponential speedup for those settings can be maintained.
-In particular, for tight-binding models on expander graphs, such as the Margulis graph considered previously, the Lieb-Robinson light cone, due to the expansion property of the graph, will be exponential in $n$ in $\mathrm{poly}(n)$ time or inverse temperature $\mathrm{poly}(n)$.
-Light cones also grow rapidly in other graphs with \textit{log-sized diameter}, such as the hyperbolic lattices (see \cite{kollar} for recent studies of such tight-binding models).
-We expect to recover the full exponential quantum speedup for the simulation of such models.
+Let us consider tight-binding models on expander graphs, such as the Margulis graph considered in Section \ref{sec:oraclerealization}.
+The Lieb-Robinson time, due to the expansion property of the graph, will be logarithmic in the number of modes $N$: $t_{LR} = \log(N)$.
+We note that light cones also grow rapidly in other graphs with \textit{log-sized diameter}, such as the hyperbolic lattices (see \cite{kollar} for recent studies of such tight-binding models).
+We expect to recover the full exponential quantum speedup for their simulation because at $t_{LR} = \log(N)$, the quantum run-time is poly$\,\log(N)$ while known classical algorithms have run-time $\Omega(Nt)=\Omega(N\log(N))$ \cite{Costa_2019}.
+This speed-up can be of particular interest for, e.g., the study of Anderson localization on expander graphs \cite{tikhonov2016anderson, VA:expander, GarciaMata2017,GarciaMata2020}.